 We have to demand respect regardless of our gender or social condition, or what colour we are.
 We are human beings, so we are worthy of respect and equal conditions.

 The majority of our population is black, but there is a lot of discrimination.
-Black people still live in terrible conditions, and the environmental disasters that affect the populations in the suburbs affect them the most.
+Black people still live in terrible conditions, and the environmental disasters that affect those living in the suburbs affect them the most.
 They live where they can, and these places are not environmentally adequate.

 We know that under capitalism we are not going to solve these problems.
 However, we have to make the feminist struggle go hand in hand with the struggle for socialist social change.